Skip to main content

 95%

 Acceptance rates provide a guideline for how difficult it is to get into a school, however, your personal chances of acceptance can vary, depending on the strength of your profile.
-CollegeVine’s free chancing engine uses a variety of metrics—like academic record, extracurricular activities, and demographics—to estimate your odds of admissions at hundreds of colleges across the country, including the UC and Cal State Schools.
+Our free chancing engine uses a variety of metrics—like academic record, extracurricular activities, and demographics—to estimate your odds of admissions at hundreds of colleges across the country, including the UC and Cal State schools.

 Finances

-Both the UC system and Cal State schools provide robust financial aid to undergraduates, particularly those from in-state.
-That said, there are some differences between the two.
+Both the UC system and Cal State schools provide robust financial aid to undergraduates, particularly those from the state of California.
+That being said, there are some differences between the two.

-UC Schools: More than half (55%) of undergraduates in the UC system pay no tuition and 45% graduate with no student loan debt.
-Through the Blue and Gold Opportunity Plan, Californians with a family income of $80,000 or less and who qualify for financial aid don’t pay any tuition at UC schools and some may be eligible for greater financial support to help cover other educational expenses like housing, books, and transportation.
+UC Schools: More than 50% of UC’s California undergraduates pay no tuition at all, and around half graduate with no student loan debt.
+Through the Blue and Gold Opportunity Plan, most California families that earn up to $100,000 receive enough grant and scholarship funds to cover their UC tuition, and some may be eligible for greater financial support to help cover other educational expenses like housing, books, and transportation.

 The UC system has also taken steps to make it easier to manage the cost of college.
 Its Tuition Stability Plan keeps students’ tuition the same for up to six years.

-• provided financial aid to four out of five undergraduates
+• Offered need-based financial aid to over 76% of students

-• fully covered the tuition of more than 60% of its undergraduates with grants and waivers (which don’t require repayment)
+• fully covered the tuition of more than 60% of its undergraduates with grants, scholarships, and waivers (which don’t require repayment)

-In general, Cal State undergraduates from families with less than $70,000 in family income who qualify for financial aid don’t pay for tuition.
-LendEDU, a website that assists consumers with financial products, like student loans, ranks CSU Chico fifth nationally for lowest student debt figures in the nation—CSU Fullerton also placed in the top 20.
+In general, Cal State undergraduates from families with less than $70,000 in total income who qualify for financial aid don’t pay for tuition.

 Diversity